- Leadership Programme

 Andy Draycott was a KLICE award-holder from 2007 until 2009.
 He was brought up in a missionary family in Brazil.
 He is now Associate Professor of Biblical and Theological Studies at Biola University, California.
 His doctoral studies were in political theology oriented by mission; he went on to co-edit a book with another former award-holder, Jonathan Rowe, entitled Living Witness: Explorations in Missional Ethics (IVP 2012).

-James Gould is a doctoral student at the University of Exeter.
-He is the recipient of the Professor Sir Norman Anderson Award in Law and Ethics.
-His PhD focuses upon the unusual combination of Jurisprudence and Employment Law.
-He has served as an Associate Lecturer at the University of Exeter, where he has taught Jurisprudence, Contract, Commercial, Property and Employment Law.
+James Gould is completing his PhD in law at the University of Exeter, while working as a lawyer in London.
+He was the first recipient of the Professor Sir Norman Anderson Award in Law and Ethics, holding it from 2013-2016.
+His thesis addresses both jurisprudence and employment law, applying the work of American Christian legal theorist Robert George - a prominent member of the 'New Natural Law' school - to the current tension between religious liberty and equality rights in the UK.
+He has served as an Associate Lecturer at the University of Exeter, where he taught Jurisprudence, Contract, Commercial, Property and Employment Law.
 He has given papers, by invitation, at Oxford, Exeter, Cardiff and Mardin Artuklu (Turkey).
 James has also worked in a visiting capacity at the University of Bristol Law School.
 James further volunteers as a director and trustee for the charity, Adventure Plus.